ammar-tanwar/bloglearnbay/posts/top-data-science-certifications-in-2022-exclusive-to-banking-professionals.md

 ## 3.Advanced data science and AI program by Learnbay

 Studying from recorded videos can be tedious; Learnbay offers an instructor-led interactive program with live doubt-solving sessions.
 This particular course is a BFSI domain specialization.
 Students get to work on live capstone projects.
 This assists in making a career change as an entry-to-senior-level financial analyst.
 They have Data science expertise from FAANG.
 This course is all about putting your domain-specific knowledge to good use.
 Imply data-driven strategies to balance knowledge.
 Two or three units of the subject are insufficient for industrial requirements.
-It is full-stack data science and AI course with the option of BFSI domain specialization.
+It is full-stack <a href="https://learnbay.co/data-science-ai-for-managers" target="_blank">data science and AI course</a> with the option of BFSI domain specialization.
 Hence, you can consider it a financial analyst certification course also.
 Designed especially for working professionals.
 After your course completion, you will receive an IBM certificate for the same, with certificates for the tools you have expertise in.
 And not only that, you will even receive certificates for project completion.

 ### Course highlight :